-Anxiety is the most common mental health condition in Australia, affecting over two million Australians each year – we’re taking a closer look how we can work to improve mental health awareness and management at work.
+Anxiety is a common mental health condition, affecting millions of people each year – we’re taking a closer look how we can work to improve mental health awareness and management at work.

 What does anxiety look like According to beyondblue anxiety is more than just feeling stressed or worried.
 Anxiety is when anxious feelings don’t go away – when they’re ongoing and happen without any particular reason or cause.
 Stress and anxiety at work can often lead to other serious health issues such as burnout.

 It is important to note that there are also different types of anxiety.
 While many people with anxiety experience symptoms of more than one type of anxiety condition some symptoms include withdrawing or avoiding situations and people for fear of being criticised, embarrassed or humiliated.
 Shortness of breath, heart palpitations, difficulty sleeping and trouble concentrating are also signs that someone is experiencing serious anxiety

 The most common types of anxiety are:

 Other conditions where anxiety is present include:

 With one in seven Australians experiencing discrimination because of their culture or ethnicity, which can cause psychological distress, anxiety and depression, those from diverse cultural groups can be more likely to suffer anxiety.

 Mental health support services have recently reported a significant increase in demand from members of the LGBTIQ+ community.

 - Let them know if you’ve noticed a change in their behaviour

 - Spend time talking about their experiences and let them know that you’re there to listen without being judgmental